AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 Aurora Global Database

-• Aurora global database consists of one primary AWS Region where the data is mastered, and up to five read-only, secondary AWS Regions.
+• Aurora Global Database consists of one primary AWS Region where the data is mastered, and up to ten read-only, secondary AWS Regions (increased from five in May 2025).

 • Aurora cluster in the primary AWS Region where your data is mastered performs both read and write operations.
 The clusters in the secondary Regions enable low-latency reads.